Generic Name: levonorgestrel

 Liletta can alter the bleeding pattern and result in spotting, irregular bleeding, heavy bleeding, oligomenorrhea, and amenorrhea.
 During the first three to six months of Liletta use, the number of bleeding and spotting days may be increased and bleeding patterns may be irregular.
 Thereafter, the number of bleeding and spotting days usually decreases but bleeding may remain irregular.

-In the Liletta clinical trial, amenorrhea developed in approximately 19% of Liletta users by the end of the first year of use, in 26% by the end of the second year of use, and in approximately 38% of users by the end of year 3.
-In the trial, 1.5% of Liletta subjects discontinued due to bleeding complaints.
+In the Liletta clinical trial, amenorrhea developed in approximately 19% of Liletta users by the end of the first year of use, in 27% by the end of the second year of use, in 37% by the end of the third year of use and 41% by the end of the fourth year of use.
+In the trial, 2.2% of Liletta subjects discontinued due to bleeding complaints.
 Table 2 shows the bleeding and spotting days based on 28-day cycle equivalents.

 |Days on treatment||1-28||85-112||169-196||337-364||674-728|